Boeing B-29 Superfortress

 on the combustible Japanese cities.
 The B-29 "Enola Gay" 44-86292 and B-29 "Bockscar" 44-27297 are famous for dropping the A-bombs on Hiroshima and Nagasaki, which

-After the war it became the main means of intended
+After World War II, the B-29 became the main means of intended

-delivery for nuclear bombs.
-B-29s were also used during in the Korean War.
+delivery for nuclear bombs and were used during the Korean War for strategic bombing.

-Built by Boeing, also Martin in Omaha, Nebraska (production "MO") and Bell-Atlantic (production "BA").
+Built by Boeing in Wichita, KS, and Martin in Omaha, Nebraska (production "MO") and Bell-Atlantic (production "BA").

 Modified for weather reconnaissance mission.
 These bombers had a observation position above the central fuselage.
 They conducted weather an nuclear weapon test air sampling tests and data collection.